 5. Instruct front office staff to be friendly and helpful

 Patient engagement begins long before they see the doctor.
-Your ability to provide a great experience during a patient’s visit is essential to keep patients coming back.
+Your ability to provide a great experience during a patient’s visit is essential to keep those patients coming back.
 A warm, welcoming attitude from the front office staff helps set the tone from the moment your patients walk in the door.
-About 50% of patients say a welcoming staff is what they want most from their healthcare provider, besides quality care.
-Simple gestures from the front-office staff like saying hello, smiling, and being friendly during the check-in process are often all it takes to start the visit off right.
+About 50% of patients say that a welcoming staff is what they want most from their healthcare provider, besides quality care.
+Simple gestures from the front-office staff like saying hello, smiling, and being friendly during the check-in process can help create a positive patient relationship.

-Make your waiting room a place that’s enjoyable for patients before their appointment.
-Avoid hard furniture and harsh lighting.
-Instead, fill your waiting room with comfortable seating, use warm lighting to create a more welcoming environment, and stream spa-like music to relax patients.
-Giving your patients a soothing area to unwind will feel more like a break from their hectic day and less like an inconvenience.
+Doctors’ offices are no place for hard furniture and harsh lighting.
+Instead, fill your waiting room with comfortable seating, use warm lighting to create a more welcoming environment, and stream spa-like music to relax your patients.
+A soothing environment can make patient visits feel more like they are getting a break from a hectic day and less like an inconvenience.

 7. Keep wait times to a minimum

 Ultimately, patients come for your trusted medical opinion.
-But patients also want to see someone they feel comfortable with and a doctor who will be invested in their wellbeing.
+But patients also want to see someone they feel comfortable with, a doctor who will listen and who will be invested in their well-being.

-In Tebra's patient perspectives survey, patients revealed that their doctor being a good listener was most important to their patient experience.
+In Tebra's patient perspectives survey, patients revealed that their doctor’s being a good listener was the very most important part of their patient experience.
 In fact, 67% of patients said it was what they wanted most from their healthcare providers, in addition to quality care.
 You will want to address this aspect of your patient needs.

-Be mindful to not only provide a thorough examination but to also display a warm, caring, and friendly presence.
+Be mindful not only to provide a thorough examination, but also to display a warm, caring, and friendly presence.
 Make sure that your patients sense your compassion and empathy, and that they leave with a full understanding of their treatment plan.
 Patient understanding leads to better patient outcomes.

-After the visit, use thoughtful touch points to interact with patients to show them you value their feedback.
-Sending automated patient satisfaction surveys via text or email will yield higher engagement, since patients aren’t as likely to submit a survey on their own.
+After their visit, use thoughtful touch points to interact with your patients to show them that you value their feedback.
+You can send an automated patient satisfaction survey by text or email.
+That will yield higher engagement, since patients aren’t as likely to submit a survey on their own.

-Sending a survey shortly after a visit is the best time to get feedback, as the experience is still top of mind.
-Survey results can help improve the quality of your services and lead to happier patients (and better reviews) over time.
+Sending a survey shortly after their visit is the best time to get feedback, since their experience is still top of mind.
+Survey results can help improve the quality of your services; this will lead to happier patients (and better reviews) over time.

 10. Promptly respond to online feedback

-Responding to feedback, both good and bad, is just as important as collecting feedback from patients.
-Thoughtful responses foster trust with patients and show you care about their experiences with your healthcare practice.
+Your response to feedback, whether good or bad, is just as important as collecting that feedback from patients.
+Your thoughtful responses foster trust with patients and show that you care about their experiences with your healthcare practice.

-Don’t avoid the critical feedback, as research shows that reviewers contacted by a practice are satisfied by the process about 81% of the time.
-If you receive negative feedback, politely acknowledge the author, and encourage them to contact you directly to address their experience.
+Don’t ignore critical feedback, and patient concerns, either.
+Research shows that reviewers contacted by a practice after a visit are satisfied about 81% of the time.
+If you receive negative feedback, politely acknowledge the author and encourage them to contact you directly to address their experience.

-Reminder: Be compliant with the Healthcare Insurance Portability and Accountability Act, or HIPAA, when responding to reviews or comments online.
-This means you should never confirm that a reviewer is a patient or mention any Protected Health Information (PHI) such as their name, location, dates, and social media handle.
+Reminder: Be sure to comply with the Healthcare Insurance Portability and Accountability Act (HIPAA) when you respond to reviews or comments online.
+Never confirm that a reviewer is a patient or mention any Protected Health Information (PHI) such as their name, location, or and social media handle.

-11. Share helpful content on social media and a blog
+11. Share helpful content on social media or on a blog

 Create and share content on your social media profiles.
 It’s a great way to provide valuable healthcare information and to increase patient satisfaction.
-Consider what patients want to know about the treatments and services you offer.
-What are the most commonly asked questions?
-Then develop timely, educational content that addresses these questions.
+Consider what patients want to know about the treatments and the services you offer.
+What are their most commonly asked questions?
+Use them to develop timely, educational content that addresses these questions.

 To demonstrate your authority in your specialty, share a mix of your own original content and other medical blogs or news articles.
 Sharing your original blog posts on social media is a great way to drive patients to your practice website so they can learn more about your services.

-Email is another way to have thoughtful communication with patients, likely through a regular newsletter or promotional offers.
-Patients use email often.
-According to omnimarketer, 58% of consumers check their email in the morning before doing anything else online.
+Email is a great way to communicate and engage in patient education.
+According to omnimarketer, 58% of consumers check their email in the morning before they do anything else online.

 Many factors go into creating a positive experience.
-Taking steps to improve patient experience will help increase patient satisfaction, which will lead to higher patient retention as well as a greater number of glowing online reviews.
+Taking steps to improve patient experience will help increase their satisfaction, which, in turn, will lead to higher patient retention and a greater number of glowing online reviews.